markqvist/LXMF/README.md

 On operating systems that allow for registering custom URI-handlers, you can click the link, and it will be decoded directly in your LXMF client.
 This works with Sideband on Android.

-## Caveat Emptor

-LXMF is beta software, and should be considered experimental.
-While it has been built with cryptography best practices very foremost in mind, it _has not_ been externally security audited, and there could very well be privacy-breaking bugs.
-If you want to help out, or help sponsor an audit, please do get in touch.

 ## Installation

 If you want to try out LXMF, you can install it with pip: